korat123/DISCRETE-QUIZ/README.md

 # DISCRETE-QUIZ
-Final Project for ComProgramming
+Final Project for Computer Programming for engineering

 # How to use?
 1. Create Folder in your desktop.
 2. Download all files and stored it to the desktop folder that you have create.
-3. Open cmd and direct to desktop folder and then to folder that you stored all files.
+3. Open cmd or Vs-code (if desktop direct to desktop folder and then to folder that you stored all files).
-4. Run this command "gcc sourcecode/main.c sourcecode/util.c sourcecode/questions.c sourcecode/leaderboard.c sourcecode/quiz_logic.c -Iinclude -o discrete_quiz.exe -std=c11 -Wall -Wextra".
+4. Run this command(in cmd or Vs-code) ".\build.bat", and you will see "Discrete_quiz.exe" appears on your project folder.
+5. after that type ".\Discrete_quiz.exe", and then enjoy the project.

 # Summary of Each File's Function